ycollet/scilab-mip/tsp/readme.txt

-readme.txt of the TSP toolbox
+TSP toolbox

-Initial release
+This toolbox implements various tools to ease working on TSP instances.